 These are heavily responsible for providing relaxation and decreasing stress, giving you a more seamless and far deeper sleep!

-A Minimal Viable Product Locator
+A Minimum Viable Product Locator

 If you struggle with keeping track of where your friends and family are when going out in group activities – this invention is perfect for you.
 Sporting a simple design and easy interface, LynQ is a real-time location tracking device that runs through with no phones, maps or fees.